Young Victorian Theatre Company G&S since 1971 in Baltimore, MD USA

 During that time, he has overseen the theatre’s development from a semi-professional, partly-student organization to a fully independent company, complete with a permanent endowment and independent Board of Directors.

-Mr. Goodman is a partner in the law firm of Goodman & Donohue, where he specializes in products liability defense work, general liability work and insurance law.
+Mr. Goodman is a partner in the law firm of Goodman & Arnold, where he specializes in first and third party insurance property claims and litigation, general liability work and insurance law.
 He has been named a Super Lawyer from 2009 to the present in the field of general litigation.

 Mr. Goodman is also general counsel to the National Association of Public Insurance Adjusters and was honored as its 2005 person of the year.

 His daughter Fallon is a graduate of Bryn Mawr School, where she starred in A Funny Thing Happened on the Way to the Forum.
-She was also featured as Fleta in Young Vic's Iolanthe (2010).
-His wife Laurie holds a Masters of Fine Arts in Children’s Literature from the Vermont College of Fine Arts.
+She was also featured as Fleta in Young Vic's Iolanthe (2010) and currently serves as the Assistant General Manager of the company.

 Catrin Rowenna Davies